Strange Report: Books

-A paperback novel "based on the famous TV series" and written by John Burke was published by Hodder & Stoughton in 1970.
+A 1970 paperback novel "based on the famous TV series" written by John Burke, adapting two teleplays, was originally published in the UK by Hodder & Stoughton and subsequently reprinted in a US edition published by Lancer Books.

 Records

 The theme to the series by Roger Webb was released as a 7 inch single on Columbia records (DB 8803) in 1971.
 "The World of Love", the song from the episode 'Cult', was released as the B-side of The Strangers' first single, "I've Got You", on the little-known Harvard record label (Harv 001) in 1970.
 The accompaniment to the song is credited to Geoff Love who, in 1972, recorded his own version of the Strange Report theme for the Music For Pleasure LP Geoff Love and his Orchestra Play Your Top TV Themes (MFP 5272).
 This version can also be found on the Virgin Records CDs This Is Easy (1996) and This is....Cult Fiction Royale (1997), and the ITV 50 Cult TV Themes CD (2005) released to celebrate 50 years of ITV.

 In 2009, Network issued a soundtrack album containing Webb's theme music and original scores composed for the episodes "REPORT 4407: HEART – No Choice for the Donor", "REPORT 1553: RACIST – A Most Dangerous Proposal", "REPORT 0649: SKELETON – Let Sleeping Heroes Lie", "REPORT 5055: CULT – Murder Shrieks Out", "REPORT 7931: SNIPER – When is Your Cousin Not?" and "REPORT 3424: EPIDEMIC – A Most Curious Crime", as well as unused and alternate takes, plus library music from other composers also used in the series.

-Note: 'The Strangers' mentioned here should not be confused with either the Australian or Irish groups of the same name.